 For as long as teenagers have been planning their first tattoos, adults have been mounting arguments against this most permanent form of body art: the most common argument being “you’ll regret that someday!”
+The tattoo industry has been dealing with this argument for decades.

-But in a new short documentary for The Atlantic called “You Won’t Regret That Tattoo,” filmmaker Angie Bird found after interviewing a group of later-in-life tattoo enthusiasts that that this kind of denouncement of tattoos based on their permanence doesn’t really make sense.
+But in a new short documentary for The Atlantic called “You Won’t Regret That Tattoo,” filmmaker Angie Bird found after interviewing a group of later-in-life tattoo enthusiasts that this kind of denouncement of tattoos based on their permanence doesn’t really make sense.
 Turns out, for the tattoo fans that Angie Bird interviewed, entering old age with a bit of ink can serve as a healthy reminder of youthful rebellion, personal identity, and evolving life stories.

 1. Reminders of Your Children…

-If you are a parent, than you know nothing in your life is more important than your child.
+If you are a parent, then you know nothing in your life is more important than your child.
 And that’s one relationship that you can count on being important to you for the rest of your life.
 Think of a tattoo that symbolizes your child.
 In “You Won’t Regret That Tattoo,” one of Angie’s subjects gleefully points to a tattoo on her leg of cupcakes and candy, because she always calls her daughter “sweet.”

 2. …Or Your Parents!